-A brain tumor is a collection of cells that grow out of control.
+A brain tumor starts when cells in the brain change and grow out of control.
 As they continue to grow, they form a mass of cells that becomes a tumor.
 Brain tumors form in 1 of 2 ways:

 Primary brain tumor.
-This starts with an abnormal brain cell and grows in the brain.
+This starts with an abnormal (mutated) brain cell that grows in the brain.

-Doctors don't know why some cells begin to form into tumor cells.
-It may have something to do with a person's genes, or his or her environment, or both.
+Healthcare providers don't know why some cells mutate and form tumors.
+It may have something to do with a person's genes, or their environment, or both.

-The tumors can cause local damage by growing and pushing on key areas of the brain.
+Brain tumors can cause damage by growing into and pushing on key areas of the brain.
 They can also cause problems if they block the flow of fluid around the brain.
+This fluid is called cerebrospinal fluid (CSF).
 This can lead to an increase in the pressure inside the skull.
-Some types of tumors can spread through the spinal fluid to distant areas of the brain or the spinal cord.
+Some types of tumors can spread through the CSF to other parts of the brain or the spinal cord.

-A primary brain tumor can be cancer (malignant) or noncancer (benign):
+A primary brain tumor can be cancer (malignant) or not cancer (benign):

-A malignant tumor is more dangerous because it can grow quickly.
+A malignant primary tumor is more dangerous because it can grow quickly.
 It may grow into or spread to other parts of the brain or to the spinal cord.
 Malignant tumors are also sometimes called brain cancer.
-Metastatic brain tumors are always cancer.
-They have spread to the brain from other areas of cancer in the body.
+(Metastatic brain tumors are always cancer.
+They have spread to the brain from cancer in another part of the body.)

 A benign primary brain tumor is not cancer.
-Benign tumors can cause damage by growing and pressing on other parts of the brain.
+Benign tumors can cause damage by growing into and pressing on other parts of the brain.
 But these tumors don't spread.
-In some cases, a benign tumor can turn into a malignant tumor.
+(In some cases, a benign tumor can become more aggressive over time.)